thoughtworks/build-your-own-radar/README.md

 Note: the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your Google Sheet.

+### Don't want to install node?
+Run with one line docker

+     $ docker run -p 8080:8080 -v $PWD:/app -w /app -it node:7.3.0 /bin/sh -c 'npm install && npm run dev'

+After building it will start on localhost:8080

 ### More complex usage

 To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js), or you can also insert all your data straight into the code.